yamspy/slang-shaders/bezel/Mega_Bezel/README.md

         * Load the shader
         * If the shader loads correctly then the shader is working.

-     * When the shader works in imageviewer, but doesn’t work when using a core, it is probably related to the core, or the graphics card being overwhelmed by resource usage with both the core requirements and the shader requirements
-     * If it is the core resolution overwhelming the resources, try a STD preset, or a STD-DREZ preset to reduce the resolution used within the shader chain
+     * If Retroarch crashes this is usually the core resolution overwhelming the graphics card's resources.
+This more often happens when you are using a SMOOTH-ADV preset.
+Try a STD, or STD-DREZ preset to reduce the resolution used within the shader chain
+     * When the shader works in imageviewer, but doesn’t work when using a core, it is probably related to the core
      * If you still have difficulties loading the shader with a specific core, try updating the core
      * If you still have difficulties download a new separate version of Retroarch and try it there.
 Sometimes problems lurk in a random config file which is very hard to track down
  * **To see errors** coming from Retroarch you need to set up your logging settings:
     * **Logging - Logging Verbosity - ON**
       * **Frontend Logging - 0(Debug)**
-      * **Log to File - Off**
+      * **Log to File - ON**

-* These settings will **cause a log window to come up** when you launch, and you should see any Retroarch errors, and shader loading details
+      * **Restart Retroarch**
+      * **Load your shader**
+      * **Close Retroarch**
+      * These last steps allow you to have a short log for us to look at
+      * If you want to see the errors as they happen you can set Log to File to OFF and an additional console window will open when retroarch opens and show errors here

 ---
 **If the Screen is changing size unexpectedly**